 Still, the white-collar workforce, at the top of the organizational hierarchy is at a greater risk of having their private information collected without their consent.

 Pivotal reason for this is that it may be considered uncouth to subject them to such checks at this stage of seniority in their career.
-So companies often resolve to scan their educational and work experience records without the individual’s consent.
-However, the current law of our land enforces organizations to acquire a consent for verification before proceeding with the background check.
+Many companies often resolve to scan their educational and work experience records without the individual’s consent.
+But according to our judicial system the law enforces organizations to acquire a consent for verification before proceeding with the background check.

 What should you look for?